Do electric cars pay congestion charge?

 Where does the London congestion charge operate?

-You should familiarise yourself with the precise area of the CCZ as it can seem to start pretty abruptly.
-For example, driving to pick someone up from Vauxhall bus station may narrowly miss the CCZ, but driving to the other side of the station for train passengers might just see you pass through the CCZ.
+That said, the boundaries can catch you out.
+For example, driving to Vauxhall bus station may narrowly miss the zone, but heading to the other side of the station for train passengers could take you right through it.
+It is worth checking the TfL congestion charge zone map before you set off.

-How do I know if I am in the congestion charge zone?
+How do I know if I’m in the congestion charge zone?

 Do electric cars pay congestion charge in London suburbs?